top of page

 Pinnacle brings together your vision and our expert craftsmanship and design.

-When you think about your home’s untapped potential, chances as your mind drifts toward the basement, whether it’s a blank concrete canvas that’s never been finished or an outdated, well-worn living area in need of a fresh start.
+When you think about your home’s untapped potential, chances are your mind drifts toward the basement.
+Whether it’s a blank concrete canvas that’s never been finished or an outdated, well-worn living area in need of a fresh start, there’s a world of possibilities waiting below.

-As a luxury basement finishing contractor in Wichita, we meet homeowners all the time who say the same three things:
+As a luxury basement finishing contractor in Wichita, we meet homeowners all the time who express similar sentiments:

 1. “We don’t use our basement for anything right now.”